bordaigorl/latex-commenting/README.md

 layout to a two columns one: setting the `nompar` option would suppress any margin note and would include all the comments inline.

-Copyright 2012 Emanuele D'Osualdo.
+Copyright (c) 2012-2015, Emanuele D'Osualdo.

 Released under the LaTeX Project Public License.

 ## Basic Usage